 - A. To provide for the increased need for leisure and recreational provision to support the growing population of Tiverton, development proposals that deliver the following shall be strongly supported: - i.
 The development of sports facilities at the former Tiverton High School site. - ii.
 The provision of additional football pitches (to include 4G all-weather or higher specification) and to improve the pitches at Amory Park. - iii.
 The replacement of the play equipment at Wilcombe Playing Field and Westexe Recreation Ground and introduction of equipment within Local Green Spaces. - iv.
 The provision of additional and improved youth facilities, including sheltered youth spaces. - v.
-The provision of additional play areas to serve the needs of children of all ages, in line with the MDDC's Quantity and Access Standards50.
-Where possible, this should incorporate areas for 'natural play'51.
+The provision of additional play areas to serve the needs of children of all ages, in line with the MDDC's Quantity and Access Standards49.
+Where possible, this should incorporate areas for 'natural play'50.
 New residential development should demonstrate how it has actively provided for natural play through the design of public green spaces.

-Conformity Reference: NP Objective: 6; MDDC Local Plan Review: S1, S5, S10, S14, TIV1-16, DM22; NPPF: 92, 93, 98, 99
+Conformity Reference: NP Objective: 6; Mid Devon Local Plan (adopted 2020): S1, S5, S10, S14, TIV1-16, DM22; NPPF: 92, 93, 98, 99

-50 Mid-Devon Report Final MDDC
+49 Mid-Devon Report Final MDDC

-51 Play provision within natural environments as opposed to man-made.
+50 Play provision within natural environments as opposed to man-made.